pkarwan/pkarwan.github.io/_posts/2021-5-23-First-Blog-Post.md

 Data scientists are analytical experts who utilize their skills in both technology and statistical methods (behind the scene) to find trends and manage data.
 Data scientists focus on data ingest, data transformation, exploratory data analysis, model selection, model evaluation, and data storytelling.
 Analyze the data and provide right model is the main task for Data Scientist.
 They analyze, process, and model data then interpret the results to create actionable plans for companies and other organizations.
 Data Scientist helps to understand the business based on data analysis and this helps companies to gain more profit , cost cutting/investments where ever necessary and run company/business more efficiently.
 A data scientist’s work typically involves making sense of messy, unstructured data, from multiple types of sources.
 Data Scientist helps in making critical business decisions based on right predictions.
 Since data scientists focus on analyzing data, providing business insights, and prototyping models, this role is much broader one.

-This way I think Data Scientist is a very important and crucial role having a lot of responsibility to get/maintain organization on right and successful path.
+This way I think Data Scientist is a very important and crucial role having a lot of responsibility to get/maintain organization on right and successful path. <br /> <br />